Trump visits a Black church, addresses a MAGA activist gathering amid swing through pivotal Michigan

 The false notion that Biden benefited from widespread voter fraud has been widely debunked by voting officials in both parties, the court system and members of Trump's former administration.
 Still, Trump continues to promote such misinformation, which echoed throughout the conservative convention over the weekend.

-Such extreme rhetoric does not appear to have hurt Trump's standing with Black voters, however.
+Such extreme rhetoric does not appear to have hurt Trump's standing with Black voters.

 Among Black adults, Biden's approval has dropped from 94% when he started his term in January 2021 to just 55%, according to an Associated Press-NORC Center for Public Affairs Research poll published in March.